fernandreu/blazor-pages/README.md

 The Azure pipeline is expecting access to one variable group named `GitHubPATGroup`, which should contain the following three variables:

-- `GitHubPAT`: A Personal Access Token with sufficient permission to (force) push to the `gh-pages` branch
+- `GitHubPAT`: A Personal Access Token with sufficient permission to (force) push to the `gh-pages-from-azure` branch
-- `GitHubName`: The name of the user committing to the `gh-pages` branch
+- `GitHubName`: The name of the user committing to the `gh-pages-from-azure` branch
-- `GitHubEmail`: The email of the user committing to the `gh-pages` branch
+- `GitHubEmail`: The email of the user committing to the `gh-pages-from-azure` branch

+The `gh-pages-from-azure` branch **must** exist already for the deployment to be successful (this is a temporary limitation in the pipeline configuration).

 In the case of GitHub Actions, only a single secret is needed: `ACCESS_TOKEN`, equivalent to `GitHubPAT` above.